-5. If a specific lesson plan format is required by the school level administrator, only the CCPS approved Lesson Plan Template shall be used.

-- P. If a teacher must be assigned to teach more than three different preparations, the Principal will explain the reasons why within one week of assigning the teacher to teach more than three preparations and make reasonable efforts to provide accommodations to the teacher to account for expanded planning responsibilities.
-This would include reduced duties or additional planning time as accommodations.
+- 5. If a specific lesson plan format is required by the school level administrator, only the CCPS approved Lesson Plan Template shall be used. - P. If a teacher must be assigned to teach more than three different preparations, the Principal will explain the reasons why within one week of assigning the teacher to teach more than three preparations and make reasonable efforts to provide accommodations to the teacher to account for expanded planning responsibilities.
+This would include additional planning time or the elimination of duties as accommodations.
 In cases where the teacher is itinerant, all Principals at the schools where the itinerant teacher teaches shall share responsibility for explaining the reasons and providing accommodations. - Q. Unit I employees will not be required to provide class coverage for another employee during their self-directed planning time or lunch.
-If a Unit I employee volunteers to provide coverage during their self-directed teacher planning time, they will be compensated \$25 per occasion as long as they are tenured and not on a Plan for Professional Growth. - R. Employees will normally be given at least twenty-four hour notice for scheduled IEP meetings, parent teacher conferences, and parent visitations.
+If a Unit I employee volunteers to provide coverage during their self-directed teacher planning time, they will be compensated \$25 per occasion.
+Every effort will be made not to ask a non-tenured teacher or a teacher on a Professional Growth Plan to provide coverage.
+If no other staff volunteer, then non-tenured employees can be asked and will receive the same compensation if they choose to volunteer. - R. Employees will normally be given at least forty-eight hours notice for scheduled IEP meetings, parent teacher conferences, and twenty-four hours notice for parent visitations. - S. Unit I and Unit II employees shall not be used to backfill positions (long-term sub, teaching, counseling, etc.) exceeding ten (10) days.
+In the event a Unit I or Unit II employee is required to backfill a position the employee shall be provided sufficient time to fulfill the duties of the backfill position and shall be compensated at 50% of the long term substitute teaching pay for each day, retroactive to the first (1st) day.